futoin/specs/final/ftn7_iface_invoker_concept.md

 The following URL schemes should be supported:

 * http://
+    * not secure
 * https://
     * SecureChannel
 * ws:// - with automatic fallback to http://, if not supported by Invoker implementation
+    * not secure
-* wss// - with automatic fallback to https://, if not supported by Invoker implementation
+* wss:// - with automatic fallback to https://, if not supported by Invoker implementation
     * SecureChannel
 * self:// - implemented in scope of the same Executor, when used as CCM for Executor
     * SecureChannel